kirlf/CSP/FEC/Convolutional codes intro.md

 ```
 ![lens](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/lenss.png)

-Fig. 1.1.2.
+>Fig. 1.1.3.
 Comparison of the different structures of the convolutional codes (QPSK, AWGN).

 The MATLAB modeling of the transmission of the encoded message is presented below.